 Jump to any of the following sections:

-During the 2021-2022 academic year, Grand Valley State University handed out 479 bachelor's degrees in biological & biomedical sciences.
-This is a decrease of 0% over the previous year when 480 degrees were handed out.
+During the most recent reporting year, Grand Valley State University awarded 357 bachelor’s degrees in biological & biomedical sciences.

 | In State | Out of State | |